-Good health habits can you avoid illness and improve your quality of life.
+Good health habits can allow you to avoid illness and improve your quality of life.
 The following steps will help you feel better and live better.

 - Get regular exercise and control your weight.